CudaRabbani/redux-toolkit-tutorial/README.md

 - Define the actions [using createSlice from the redux toolkit]
 - Define the reducer [using createSlice from the redux toolkit]
 - Setup the store using configureStore

+### selector (some calculations are done and not updated until some state is changed)
+- let's say we want to get the list of unresolved bugs.
+If we create a function and filter through the bugs it going to repeat the same steps each time the function is called.
+To avaoid this we can use the package ```reselct```
+- ```npm i reselect```